olulesi/sei-project-1/README.md

 ```

-Then I created an update window function which would be the display the next position dimensions on the grid which would consist of the next shape,  next rotation which are randomly generated index numbers and the next position which is the window position relative to the next shape and next rotation.
+Then I created an update window function which would be the display the next position dimensions on the grid which would consist of the next shape, the next rotation which are randomly generated index numbers and the next position which is the window position relative to the next shape and next rotation.
 This assigns the random shape to the correct cell on the window grid.

 ```